3 km Measurement Range

-This laser measurement sensor comes standard with a RS232 serial interface for communication with a PC computer or PLC.
-Also standard is a 4-20 mA current loop output and a single Limit switch for indicating alarms.
-The linearity of the analog output is commenserate with the serial output.
-Limit alarms can be useful for triggering an external device when a target reaches a set position.
-The AR3000 can automatically sample distances or receive an external trigger for a single distance measurement.
-As an option, the AR3000 can be ordered with RS422 (replaces RS232) output interface.
-Data formats are both ASCII and Binary with selectable termination characters.
-This sensor, much like the AccuRange 4000 series, will also output the sensor’s internal temperature and return signal amplitudes in its data stream.
+The AR3000 has a single limit switch for indicating alarms.
+This can be useful for triggering an external device when a target reaches a set position.
+Data formats are available both ASCII and Binary with selectable termination characters.
+This sensor can also output the sensor’s internal temperature and return signal amplitudes in its data stream.
 Amplitude can also be qualitatively judged using the indicator LED’s on the rear panel of the sensor.

 The AR3000 has several measurement modes that are optimized for speed, accuracy, long distances or short measurement windows.
 Consult the User’s Manual for a description of these modes.